Where will this take me?

 After completing the Pathology major, you’ll be well placed to move into the workforce, further study, or graduate research.

-Employers include the Peter MacCallum Cancer Centre, the Murdoch Children’s Research Institute, Monash Health, WEHI and Dorevitch Pathology.
+Employers include hospitals and research institutes such as the Peter MacCallum Cancer Centre, the Murdoch Children’s Research Institute, and WEHI; diagnostic laboratories such as Dorevitch Pathology, and companies supporting health and research.

 You can complete an honours year in Pathology as part of your bachelors degree, or you can immediately move into graduate studies.